lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 ### Create a GCE Virtual Machine

 - Go to the [GCE Home page](https://cloud.google.com/compute/) and click *Try it for free*.
 Enter the minimum needed (names, email, date of birth), then click *Create*.
 Click *Continue to Google Developers Console*.
 Click on the *Yes* radio buttons to agree with T&C, then click *Agree and continue*.
-Fill the information about the and then Click *Start your free trial*.
+Fill the information about the billing method and then Click *Start your free trial*.
 - Go to the [Project console](https://console.cloud.google.com/iam-admin/projects) and click *CREATE PROJECT*.
 In the upcoming pop up enter a **suitable name**, then click *Show advanced options...*, and choose **europe-west**.
 Click *Create*.
 Give the system some time...
 - Go to [VM Instances console](https://console.cloud.google.com/compute/instances), select the project you want to use from the top left arrow list.
 - Click the *Create instance button*